aaviator42/aaviator42/README.md

 |[webmon](https://github.com/aaviator42/webmon) | Scripts to monitor web resources |

-There are dozens more projects of mine on here, [see them all](https://github.com/aaviator42?tab=repositories).
+There are dozens more of my projects on here, [see them all](https://github.com/aaviator42?tab=repositories).